FlorinTulba/Pic2Sym/ReadMe.md

 **Notes:**

 - _Following the [**S.O.L.I.D.**](https://en.wikipedia.org/wiki/SOLID_(object-oriented_design)) design guidelines is important throughout this project.
 To monitor the compliance with those rules, Pic2Sym has been granted the privilege to use [**AI Reviewer**](http://www.aireviewer.com) (Special thanks for their generous and attentive support).
 The commits addressing any major issues reported by **AI Reviewer** should be posted under [**Design Optimizations**](https://github.com/FlorinTulba/Pic2Sym/issues/7)._
 - *For exemplifying the conversions performed by the project, I&#39;ve applied the transformations on several images provided by 3 friends with well\-developed artistic abilities, all of us sharing the love for nature.
-So, many thanks to [**Trifa Carina**](https://www.facebook.com/trifa.carina), [**Muntean Flavia**](https://www.facebook.com/darkfavy) and [**Rosca Adrian**](https://www.facebook.com/rosca.adrian.9).
+So, many thanks to [**Carina Trifa Plesescu**](https://www.facebook.com/trifa.carina), [**Flavia Begov**](https://www.facebook.com/darkfavy) and [**Adrian Rosca**](https://www.facebook.com/rosca.adrian.9).
 If you need those beautiful pictures or similar ones, please contact them.*

 [CtrlPanel]:doc/pages/CtrlPanel/CtrlPanel.md